|

 CLI will be replaced with NEW_CLI,

-*= - (VALID ONLY FOR cli) a cli number will be matched using
+*= - (VALID ONLY FOR cli ) a cli number will be matched using

 a prefix match against number_prefix and, if the match is found,

-the matched CLI prefix (number_prefix) will be replaced
+the matched CLI prefix (number_prefix ) will be replaced

 with a NEW_CLI prefix.

-It's possible to specify whole number ranges, like 49173600000-49173699999.
+It's possible to specify entire number ranges, like 49173600000-49173699999.

-of the CALLER_IP, the CALLEE_IP or the number_prefix.
+of the CALLER_IP , the CALLEE_IP or the number_prefix .

 To enable CLIR for this rule, use a special string constant "hide"